 An Advocate For Alternative Dispute Resolution

 When legal matters impact families, they can impact both the finances and the intimate relationships of those involved.
 Disputes regarding the administration of a deceased loved one’s will or trust, accusations of undue influence or questions of financial abuse can add strain to an already difficult time.
+We understand that sometimes the only path forward is to file a lawsuit.
+Attorney Matthew D. Scott has filed many lawsuits on behalf of his clients, but he is proud of his 100% success rate in resolving all cases before they get to trial.
 Thankfully, these conflicts don’t have to end up in court.

-At Law Office of Matthew D. Scott, I am passionate about helping families find peaceful solutions when conflict arises.
-I have completed more than 40 hours of instruction in formal mediation and have further trained in negotiations and settlements.
-With this skill and a compassionate approach, I help families in Roseville and the surrounding area resolve their conflicts outside of the courtroom.
+At Law Office of Matthew D. Scott, we are passionate about helping families find peaceful solutions when conflict arises.
+Attorney Matthew D. Scott has completed more than 40 hours of instruction in formal mediation and has further trained in negotiations and settlements.
+With this skill and a compassionate approach, our team works together to help families in Roseville, California, resolve their conflicts outside of the courtroom.

 What Are The Benefits Of ADR?